 - It means Employer flexibility and Employee freedom.

-- It means Bias and Discrimination is out.
+- It means Bias and Discrimination are out.
 The Multi-Generational workforce is in.